maleja111/redux-bases/README.md

 Pluralsight.com Angular NgRx: Getting Started: `http://bit.ly/AngularNgRx`.
 @DeborahK and @duncanhunter

-This course is based on the previous material
+This demo is based on the previous material